Green's Function Approach to the Bose-Hubbard Model: Introduction

-\textit{Introduction}: Ultracold bosonic gases trapped in the periodic potential of optical lattices represent tunable model systems for studying the physics of quantum phase transitions \cite{fisher,jaksch,bloch2,sachdev}.
+Ultracold bosonic gases trapped in the periodic potential of optical lattices represent tunable model systems for studying the physics of quantum phase transitions \cite{fisher,jaksch,bloch2,sachdev}.
 They are described by the Bose-Hubbard Hamiltonian which decomposes into two parts: $\hat{H}=\hat{H}_0+\hat{H}_1$.
 The first term $\hat{H}_0=\sum_i\left[ U \hat{n}_i(\hat{n}_i-1)/2-\mu\hat{n}_i \right]$, with the on-site energy $U$ and the chemical potential $\mu$, describes the repulsion of more than one boson residing on a lattice site.
 It is local and diagonalizable in the occupation number basis for any lattice site.
 The second term $\hat{H}_1=-J_{i,j}\sum_{i,j}\hat{a}_i^\dag\hat{a}_j$ with the hopping matrix element $J_{i,j}=J$ if the lattice sites $i$ and $j$ are nearest neighbors and $J=0$ otherwise describes the hopping between two sites due to the quantum-mechanical tunneling effect.
 The competition between the two energy scales $U$ and $J$ determines the existence of two different phases.
 When the on-site energy is small compared to the hopping amplitude, the ground state is superfluid (SF) as the bosons are delocalized in a phase coherent way over the whole lattice.
-In the opposite case, where the on-site interaction dominates over the hopping term, the ground state is a Mott insulator (MI) where each boson is trapped in one of the respective potential minima.\\ This characteristic quantum phase transition of the Bose-Hubbard model has been studied extensively both with analytical \cite{monien,monienpade,stoof1,stoof2,santos} and numerical \cite{monienDMRG,QMC3D,QMC2D2} methods for zero temperature, while less literature exists on the finite-temperature properties of this transition \cite{schmidtPRL,buonsante,pelster}.
-In this letter we work out a Green's function approach in order to determine the MI-SF phase boundary and the excitation spectrum in the Mott phase beyond the mean-field level for finite temperature with a hopping expansion.
-Our analytical findings compare well with the latest high-precision Quantum Monte Carlo simulations and allow to propose a thermometer for bosons in optical lattices.
+In the opposite case, where the on-site interaction dominates over the hopping term, the ground state is a Mott insulator (MI) where each boson is trapped in one of the respective potential minima.\\ This characteristic quantum phase transition of the Bose-Hubbard model has been studied extensively both with analytical \cite{monien,monienpade,stoof1,stoof2,santos,Holthaus5,Holthaus6} and numerical \cite{monienDMRG,QMC3D,QMC2D2} methods for zero temperature, while less literature exists on the finite-temperature properties of this transition \cite{schmidtPRL,buonsante,pelster}.
+In this letter we work out an analytical Green's function approach in order to determine the MI-SF phase boundary and the excitation spectrum in the Mott phase both for zero and finite temperature with a hopping expansion.
+Our findings compare well with the latest findings of Quantum Monte Carlo simulations and allow to propose a thermometer for bosons in optical lattices.
 In the following we restrict ourselves to a spatially homogeneous system and neglect the effects arising from the additional harmonic confining potential, which is present in all experimental settings, like the formation of a shell structure \cite{bloch1}.
-However, these effects could be taken into account by applying the local density approximation where the external potential is taken into account in form of a spatially dependent chemical potential.\\ \textit{Green's Function Approach}: As all single-particle properties of a quantum many-body system are contained in its Green function, we base our calculation on this quantity.
-Because we are interested in describing a system at non-zero temperature, we use the imaginary-time formalism \cite{abrikosov,zinnjustin}.
-Therein, the single-particle Green function is defined as the thermal average of the time-ordered product of a creation and an annihilation operator in Heisenberg representation
+However, these effects could be taken into account by applying the local density approximation where the external potential is taken into account in form of a spatially dependent chemical potential.\\